OpenTermsArchive/contrib-versions/Steampowered/unknown.md

 STEAM® SUBSCRIBER AGREEMENT

-This Steam Subscriber Agreement ("Agreement") is a legal document that explains your rights and obligations as a Subscriber.
+This Steam Subscriber Agreement ("Agreement") is a legal document that explains your rights and obligations as a subscriber of Steam from either Valve Corporation (“Valve”) or, as applicable, Valve S.a.r.l (“Valve EU”).
 Please read it carefully.

-If you are a Subscriber whose primary residence is in one of the member countries of the European Union (an “EU Subscriber”), your Subscriber relationship is with Valve S.a.r.l. (“Valve EU”).
-For all other Subscribers, your Subscriber relationship is with Valve Corporation (“Valve US”).
-Except as otherwise indicated at the time of purchase (such as in the case of purchases from another Subscriber in a Subscription Marketplace), any purchases you make are being made from the Valve entity that you are contracting with.
-Unless otherwise set forth in the below terms, any reference to “Valve” in this Agreement shall mean Valve EU if you are an EU Subscriber, and shall mean Valve US if you are any other Subscriber.
-Any reference to “Valve” in any Rules of Use or Subscription Terms shall, if and as the context requires, mean Valve EU, if you are an EU Subscriber, and shall mean Valve US otherwise.

 SECTION 11 CONTAINS A BINDING ARBITRATION AGREEMENT AND CLASS ACTION WAIVER.
-IT AFFECTS YOUR LEGAL RIGHTS.
+IT MAY AFFECT YOUR LEGAL RIGHTS.
 PLEASE READ IT.

 1\.
 REGISTRATION AS A SUBSCRIBER.
 APPLICATION OF TERMS TO YOU.
 YOUR ACCOUNT

 Steam is an online service offered by Valve.

-You become a subscriber of Steam ("Subscriber") by installing the Steam client software and completing the Steam registration.
+You become a subscriber of Steam ("Subscriber") by completing the registration of a Steam user account.
 This Agreement takes effect as soon as you indicate your acceptance of these terms.

+A. Contracting Party

+For any interaction with Steam other than the purchase of physical merchandise, your contractual relationship is with Valve.
+Except as otherwise indicated at the time of the transaction (such as in the case of purchases from another Subscriber in a Subscription Marketplace), any transactions for Subscriptions (as defined below) you make on Steam are being made from Valve.

+Sales of physical merchandise (“Hardware”) via Steam shall be governed by the following terms:

+*   Unless you are a Subscriber whose primary residence is in one of the member countries of the European Union (an “EU Subscriber”), any sales of Hardware on Steam are made from, and your contractual relationship is with, Valve.

+*   If you are an EU subscriber, any sales of Hardware on Steam are made from, and your contractual relationship is with, Valve EU, 26 Boulevard Royal, L-2449 Luxembourg.

+B. Subscriptions.
+Content and Services

 As a Subscriber you may obtain access to certain services, software and content available to Subscribers.
 The Steam client software and any other software, content, and updates you download or access via Steam, including but not limited to Valve or third-party video games and in-game content, and any virtual items you trade, sell or purchase in a Steam Subscription Marketplace are referred to in this Agreement as “Content and Services”. the rights to access and/or use any Contents and Services accessible through Steam are referred to in this Agreement as "Subscriptions."

 Each Subscription allows you to access particular Content and Services.
 Some Subscriptions may impose additional terms specific to that Subscription ("Subscription Terms") (for example, an end user license agreement specific to a particular game, or terms of use specific to a particular product or feature of Steam).
 Also, additional terms (for example, payment and billing procedures) may be posted on http://www.steampowered.com or within the Steam service ("Rules of Use").
 Rules of Use include the Steam Online Conduct Rules http://steampowered.com/index.php?area=online\_conduct and the Steam Refund Policy http://store.steampowered.com/steam\_refunds.
 The Subscription Terms, the Rules of Use, and the Valve Privacy Policy (which can be found at http://www.valvesoftware.com/privacy.htm) are binding on you once you indicate your acceptance of them or of this Agreement, or otherwise become bound by them as described in Section 8 (Amendments to this Agreement).

+C. Your Account

 When you complete Steam’s registration process, you create a Steam account ("Account").
-Your Account may also include billing information you provide to Valve for the purchase of Subscriptions.
+Your Account may also include billing information you provide to Valve for the purchase of Subscriptions, Content and Services and Hardware.
 You may not reveal, share or otherwise allow others to use your password or Account except as otherwise specifically authorized by Valve.
 Any use of your Account with your login and/or password is deemed made by you and you are responsible for it and for the security of your computer system.
 Valve is not responsible for the use of your password and Account or for all of the communication and activity on Steam that results from use of your login name and password.
 You may not sell or charge others for the right to use your Account, or otherwise transfer your Account, nor may you sell, charge others for the right to use, or transfer any Subscriptions other than if and as expressly permitted by this Agreement (including any Subscription Terms or Rules of Use) or as otherwise specifically permitted by Valve.

 2\.
 LICENSES